amld-vmware/AMLD_2020/README.md

 ## Problem description

-As two of the most-mature products, vSphere and vCenter Server provides great deal of customization and flexibility.
+As two of the most-mature products, vSphere and vCenter Server provide great deal of customization and flexibility.
 However, given the complexity of the modern virtualization and the numerous different technologies involved in computing network and storage the customization options for VMware products grew infeasible large for common system administrators to grasp.

 At the same time different workloads have different needs.
 There always is some tradeoff between different functionalities of the system (like throughput and latency or  consolidation and redundancy) and there is not one configuration to serve equally well all kind of workloads.
 Thus, understanding the purpose of the environment is crucial.